 Chief Operating Officer

-Before that, Kate served as Executive Director of the Fairmount Park Conservancy.
-As chief executive, she oversaw efforts to increase and diversify financial support for the park system.
-She directed completion of an $8.1 million campaign to finish restoration of the Water Works South Garden and Cliffside; facilitated development of a master plan for Hunting Park in North Philadelphia; and negotiated the reopening of the Fairmount Park Horticulture Center with the City of Philadelphia and Stephen Starr Catering.
+Her executive career began when Kate served as Executive Director of the Fairmount Park Conservancy.
+There, she oversaw efforts to increase and diversify financial support for the park system.
+She directed completion of an $8.1 million campaign to finish restoration of the Water Works South Garden and Cliffside; facilitated development of a master plan for Hunting Park in North Philadelphia; and negotiated the reopening of the Fairmount Park Horticulture Center with the City of Philadelphia.

 A native of Atco, New Jersey, Kate attended Rutgers University, earning a degree in political science.
 She lives in the Packer Park neighborhood of South Philadelphia with her daughter, Elizabeth.

 Kate’s first job was working at a small Italian restaurant in South Jersey.
 She enjoys recreating some of those recipes, as well those passed down by family.
 Her escarole soup, clams casino and vodka sauce are fabulous.